deliberato/SOI_perfomance_BMI/README.md

   - no missing height and weight
   - no missing predicted hospital mortality (calculate by APACHE-IV)
   - no missing information about hospital mortality
-  - patients without pregnacy related diganosis
+  - patients without pregnacy related diagnosis